Jill Lucas Trustee and Chair

 Alastair Kent OBE

 I am honoured to have been asked to become a trustee of GDUK.
-The organisation has played a very significant role in raising awareness of rare and genetic diseases among the general public for many years, not least through the publicity around “Jeans for Genes Day” which has raised millions of pounds to support small patient groups affected by very rare and poorly understood genetic conditions.
+The organisation has played a very significant role in raising awareness of rare and genetic diseases among the general public for many years.
 GDUK now stands at a crossroads and must look to the future, defining and delivering its role and helping to secure the wellbeing of the individuals and families it seeks to support in the post Covid healthcare environment.
 I look forward to helping GDUK rise to this challenge and to ensuring that it continues to be a force for good in the years to come.

 Alastair joined the board in November 2020.

 Saurav is a Director in Barclays Private Bank Audit.
 He has over 20 years of experience in Finance, Risk and Control.
 His experience has mainly focussed on Financial Markets with leadership roles at Barclays Audit (covering the Private and Investment Bank), BP Trading and BG (now part of Shell) Trading.
 He also qualified as a Chartered Accountant with Ernst & Young covering Commodity and Capital Markets trading businesses.